DataDog/datadog-agent/docs/dev/contributing.md

 First of all, thanks for contributing!

-This document aims to provide some basic guidelines to contribute to this repository, but keep in mind that these are just guidelines, not rules; use your best judgment and feel free to propose changes to this document in a pull request.
+This document provides some basic guidelines for contributing to this repository.
+To propose improvements, feel free to submit a PR.

 ## Submitting issues

-  * You can first take a look at the [Troubleshooting][troubleshooting] section of our [Knowledge base][kb].
+  * If you think you've found an issue, please search the [Troubleshooting][troubleshooting] section of our [Knowledge base][kb] to see if it's known.
   * If you can't find anything useful, please contact our [support][support] and [send them your logs][flare].
-  * Finally, you can open a Github issue respecting this [convention](#commits-titles) (it helps us triage).
+  * Finally, you can open a Github issue.

 ## Pull Requests

-You wrote some code/added a new check and want to share it?
-Thanks a lot for your interest!
+You fixed a bug or wrote a new check and want to share it?
+Many thanks!

 In order to ease/speed up our review, here are some items you can check/improve when submitting your PR: